ganbalachandra/CheckoutKata/Node.md

 ##The Task

-Please write a JSON API using Node.JS that returns the following structure...
+Please write an API using Node.JS that returns a JSON response in the following structure...

 ```
 [{